(Updated on February 12, 2021)

-To help your car get through the winter, you should follow the 5 car maintenance tips for the winter below.
+To help your car get through the winter, you should follow the tips below.
 They will help ensure that you reduce your chances of getting stuck in a snowstorm or having your vision impaired by the nasty weather.

-- Winter Tires – Put winter tires on your vehicle.
-Winter tires have wider gaps on their treads to help your vehicle grip the snow and ice better.
+Put winter tires on your vehicle.
+Winter tires are made of a softer compound and have wider gaps on their treads to help your vehicle grip the snow and ice better.

-- Check Heater and Defroster – The heater and defroster of your vehicle must be working properly before the winter strikes.
+The heater and defroster of your vehicle must be working properly before the winter strikes.
 Check to make sure it is or else you could find yourself freezing in your vehicle.
-Not only that, you need a good defroster that can clear the ice and frost off the windshield.
+Not only that, you need a good defroster that can clear the ice and frost off the windshield and rear window .

-- Keep Gas Tank Full – When you have a gas tank that’s not filled up that much, water can accumulate in the fuel pump.
+When you have a gas tank that’s not very full, water can accumulate in the fuel pump.
 If it’s cold outside, then this water could freeze.
 Try to keep your gas tank full to prevent this from happening.
 It is also good to have a full tank in case you get stranded.

-- Wipers & Washer Fluid – Winter storms have heavy winds and will often blow a lot of debris onto your windshield.
+Winter storms have heavy winds and will often blow a lot of debris onto your windshield.
 Keeping your vehicle filled with washer fluid will be essential in clearing the debris.
-And, of course, ensure that your windshield wipers are strong enough to push heavy snow off your windshield.
+And, of course, ensure that your windshield wipers are strong enough for cold winters.

 Summer might seem like a relaxing season, but the dreadful heat can take its toll on your vehicle.
 Below are the top 5 car maintenance tips for the summer that will help keep your car functioning properly.

-- Maintain Tire Pressure – For every 10 degrees hotter it gets outside; the tires tend to lose about 1 PSI.
+For every 10 degrees hotter it gets outside; the tires tend to gain about 1 PSI.
 Make sure you monitor the air pressure of your tires regularly with a pressure gauge.
-Fill the tires that are low on air.
+If you notice the pressure too high, release some air.
+Alternatively, top off the tires that are low on air.

-- Clean and Test Battery – Car battery life is reduced in the summer because too much heat will overcharge the battery.
+Car battery life is reduced in the summer because too much heat will overcharge the battery.
 Corrosion will also be more common too.
-The best way to preserve your battery during the summer is to regularly clean your battery and its terminal.
-Also, test the battery often to ensure that it’s still holding out.

-- Maintain Air Conditioning – Before the summer strikes, have your air conditioner checked over to ensure that it is working properly.
+Before the summer strikes, have your air conditioner system checked over to ensure that it is working properly.
 You certainly don’t want to end up without a working air conditioner on a hot summer day.
 This could make it too uncomfortable to drive.